Coronavirus (COVID-19): staying at home

 The first LFD test should only be taken 5 days after the day their symptoms started (or the day their first positive test was taken if they did not have symptoms); Day 0 is the date of the onset of symptoms.

 If both LFD test results are negative, they may return to work immediately after the second negative LFD test result, provided they meet the criteria below:

 - they feel well enough to work, and do not have a high temperature

 - a risk assessment is done and consideration is given to redeployment (if they work with individuals whose immune system means that they are at higher risk of serious illness despite vaccination), until 10 days after their symptoms started (or the day their first positive test was taken if they did not have symptoms)

-- they continue to comply with infection control precautions and personal protective equipment (PPE) is be worn correctly.
+- they continue to comply with infection control precautions and personal protective equipment (PPE) is worn and disposed of correctly

 If the day 5 LFD test is positive, they should continue to test daily until they have received two negative LFD test results, taken 24 hrs apart.
 If the staff member’s LFD test result is positive on the 10th day, they should discuss this with their line manager who may undertake a risk assessment to facilitate a return to work.